-- What is the expected quality of the signal source (antenna)? - What is the external active antenna signal power? - What is the bandwidth and filtering of the external active antenna? - Does the external antenna and filtering components meet the group delay variation requirements?
-This is critical for RTK.
+- What is the expected quality of the signal source (antenna)? - · What is the external active antenna signal power? - · What is the bandwidth and filtering of the external active antenna? - Does the external antenna and filtering components meet the group delay variation requirements?
+This is critical for high accuracy applications such as RTK and timing.